What’s green, tastes like the ocean and is absolutely packed with the potential to keep your body running at top-notch?

 The algae spirulina has been lauded for centuries for its high nutritional value, being called, among other things, one of the “most nutrient-dense foods.”
 Believed to have first been used in ancient Aztec civilizations, spirulina has more recently been used as a dietary supplement for NASA astronauts on space missions.

-“Spirulina is considered one of the oldest plants on Earth,” says registered dietitian Beth Czerwony, RD.
+“Spirulina is considered one of the oldest plants on Earth,” says registered dietitian Beth Czerwony, RD, LD.
 “It’s been used in people for a very long time and has been shown to have some very exciting health benefits.”

 But even with all its promise, spirulina may not be a good choice for everyone and shouldn’t be taken in high doses.